arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/02.x8-fundamentals/portenta-x8-fundamentals.md

 ***If you want to learn more about how to work with Yocto Distribution on your Portenta X8, please check the [Portenta X8's user manual](https://docs.arduino.cc/tutorials/portenta-x8/user-manual/#working-with-linux) of this user manual.***

-### Docker Containers and Foundries.io Factory Integration
+### Docker Containers

-The Portenta X8 enables device-independent software deployment through modular container architecture using Docker containers.
-Containers package applications with their dependencies, ensuring consistency across different environments.
+The Portenta X8 allows flexible, device independent software deployment through a modular container architecture powered by Docker containers.
+Containers offer a way to package software with all its required dependencies, such as libraries, frameworks, and configuration files, into a self-contained unit.

-#### Docker Containers
+This packaging guarantees consistency in how software behaves, regardless of the base computing environment, whether it is a local machine, server, or cloud platform.

+To understand containers, it is helpful to compare them to traditional virtualization.
+Traditional virtual machines (VMs) run an entire operating system on top of a host system, with each VM requiring its resources and environment, leading to overhead.

-Unlike traditional virtualization, which virtualizes entire machines, containers virtualize only parts of resources, sharing the host operating system.
-This approach results in faster start-up times and more efficient resource use.
+Containers take a different approach by virtualizing parts of the system while sharing the base host operating system.
+This lightweight approach means containers use fewer resources and have faster start-up times than full VMs, allowing scaling and rapid deployment.

 ![Virtual Machine vs Containers](assets/Virtual_Machine_Containers.png "Virtual Machine vs Containers")

-Benefits of containers include:

-- **Simplified Development, Testing, and Deployment**: Applications are decoupled from environments, making deployment consistent.
-- **Version Control**: Containers support easy rollbacks if updates fail.
+The concept of containers has changed software development and deployment practices.
+Some key benefits of using containers include:

+- **Simplified Development, Testing, and Deployment**: By decoupling applications from the base infrastructure, containers allow consistent behavior across various software lifecycle stages.
+Developers can ensure their code behaves identically in development, testing, and production environments.

+- **Version Control and Easy Rollbacks**: Containers can be versioned, making it easy to roll back to previous states if updates introduce errors or issues.
+This flexibility is a valuable feature for maintaining stable software environments.

-- **Isolation and Security**: Applications run in isolated environments, enhancing security.
+- **Isolation and Security**: Containers run applications in isolated environments, reducing interactions with other containers or the host system.
+This separation enhances security by reducing the top layer for potential attacks.
-- **Granularity**: Containers can isolate specific components, improving performance and control.

-Portenta X8 uses Docker, which employs **Linux Containers (LXC)** for lightweight virtualization and provides a user-friendly interface for container management, with tools like **Dockerfile** for building images, **Docker Daemon** for running them, and orchestration tools like **Docker Swarm** and **Kubernetes** for managing their deployment.
-Docker containers make applications portable and enhance security by isolating runtime environments.
+- **Granularity and Modularization**: Containers provide the capability to isolate specific components of an application.
+For example, different microservices of a larger application can be nested in individual containers.
+This approach improves control, scalability, and performance adjustment.

+#### Portenta X8 & Docker Containers

+The Portenta X8 leverages Docker for containerization.
+Docker uses **Linux Containers (LXC)** to create lightweight, isolated environments.
+With Docker, users can access various tools for building, running, and managing containers.
+These include:

+- **Dockerfile**: A script that defines the instructions to build a container image.
+This image is a snapshot of the software and its environment.

+- **Docker Daemon**: A service running on the host machine that manages container operations, such as starting, stopping, and networking.

+- **Docker Swarm and Kubernetes**: Tools for managing containers at scale, allowing robust deployment strategies and automation across multiple systems.

 ![Docker host](assets/Docker_host.png "Docker host vs client")

+#### Portability and Security

+Docker containers ensure that applications remain portable.
+Because the container bundles everything it needs, it can be moved between machines and cloud environments without modification.
+This portability makes it easy to deploy and scale applications wherever needed.

-Docker containers ensure portability by packaging applications with their runtime environments, making them easily transferable between machines or cloud environments.
-The isolation offered by Docker enhances security, preventing threats from propagating across containers or affecting the host system.
+Furthermore, container isolation protects applications by preventing security threats from spreading between containers or affecting the host system.
+This ensures a secure, robust operating environment.

 ![Images and containers](assets/images_containers.png "Images vs containers")

-### Foundries.io Factory and Benefits
+### Foundries.io Factory

 With Arduino Cloud's integration with Foundries.io via the so called Portenta X8 Manager, you can create a **Foundries.io Factory** to manage Portenta X8 devices and containers.
 A Factory helps manage, organize, and update devices while simplifying container deployment and team management.

 ![Factory page](assets/factory-page.png "Factory page")